DSM Innovation Center

 DSM Business Incubator

-The DSM Business Incubator explores potential future business opportunities in areas with a close link to DSM's technologies and competence base.
-Platforms are created within the scope of securing society's food, health and energy requirements, in close collaboration with industry partners and existing and potential customers.
-DSM's Business Incubator feeds our new product pipeline with opportunities that address unmet customer needs.
+The DSM Business Incubator explores potential future business opportunities in areas with a close link to our technologies and competence base.
+Platforms are created within the scope of securing society's food, health and energy requirements.
+This occurs in close collaboration with industry partners and existing and potential customers.
+The Business Incubator feeds our new product pipeline with opportunities that address previously unmet customer needs.